Forward-Education/pxt-fwd-base/README.md

 Nothing in this repo should have blocks.
 It's all behind the scenes.

+## Updating Jacdac

+You update the pxt-jacdac version in this extension.
+Remember to do it for all the pxt-jacdac dependencies in this repo.
+For example you need to update pxt-jacdac and pxt-jacdac/servo for fwd-servo-base.
+Using VS Code search and replace is a good way to check for this.

 ## The Servo Situation

 Positional and continuous servos must use the same clients.
 To allow the independent inclusion of positional and continuous servo blocks, the servo clients and their functionality are defined in the base and the blocks are provided in pxt-fwd-modules through fwd-servo-continuous and fwd-servo-positional modules.